zhepeiw/cssl_sound/README.md

 To evaluate whether the representation learned is useful for future tasks, we train the classifier with the flag `--linclf_train_tyep full`, which trains the classifier with data samples from all tasks on top of the embedder at each task.

+### Visualization
+We provide a notebook for visualizing the learned embeddings for continually trained embedding models.
+Please configure the following in `hparams/visualize.yaml`:

+  - 'csv_path': this is for loading the training and test data, and we recommend loading the offline dataset with all tasks
+  - 'ssl_checkpoints_dir': same as in linear evaluation